networknext/next/docs/source/hosting_in_bare_metal.rst

 We'll get back to you with the corresponding datacenter string for you to set for each location you host servers.

-You can do this via the environmnt variable NEXT_DATACENTER (recommened), or by passing it directly to *next_server_create*.
+You can do this via the environmnt variable NEXT_DATACENTER (recommended), or by passing it directly to *next_server_create*.